You can make a big difference!

 We have a short-turnaround and are hoping you can help fund this important project.

-The partners in this project are the Ontario Rivers Alliance (ORA), Trout Unlimited Canada (TUC), Canadian Wildlife Federation (CWF), Ontario Federation of Anglers and Hunters (OFAH), Ministry of Natural Resources & Forestry, Grand River Conservation Authority and the City of Guelph, in consultation with the Grand River Fisheries Management Plan Implementation Committee.
+The partners in this project are the Ontario Rivers Alliance (ORA), Trout Unlimited Canada (TUC), Canadian Wildlife Federation (CWF), Ontario Federation of Anglers and Hunters (OFAH), Fishculvert, GSS Engineering Consultants Inc., Ministry of Natural Resources & Forestry, Grand River Conservation Authority, City of Guelph, and the Grand River Fisheries Management Plan Implementation Committee.

 The photo above is looking upstream at inlet of culvert: